 Looking into a window is not the same as looking through it.

 Looking into a window is not the same as looking through it.
 Windows are like doors opening into other worlds--worlds left better undisturbed.
 Even now, a fresh spring garden lies before me.
-I can see the sunlight falling upon the trees and sweet grass, smell the scent of mushrooms growing in the moist shadows, hear the gentle gurgle of the stream and the hum-buzz of insects.
+I can see the sunlight falling upon the trees and sweet grass, smell the scent of mushrooms growing in the moist shadows, and hear the gentle gurgle of the stream and the hum-buzz of insects.

 A beautiful lady strolls through the garden, her steps taking her nowhere.
 She catches a glimpse of her reflection in the smudged and moss-stained window of the old shed.
 Between the time she sees her reflection and the time in which we now stand, I am with her.